sezna/nps/README.md

 ### package-scripts.js

-`p-s` expects to your `package-scripts.js` file to `module.exports` an object with the following properties:
+`nps` expects to your `package-scripts.js` file to `module.exports` an object with the following properties:

 #### scripts